CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

 *  **launch** - This folder contains launch files for starting various navigation-related nodes.

    - **localization.launch.py** - A Python-based launch file to start the localization nodes, initializing the configurations defined in localization.yaml.
+If you are using different map, then you have to change the path accordingly.

    - **nav2.launch.py**
             A Python-based launch file to start the Nav2 stack, initializing the configurations defined in nav2.yaml.